bacalhau-project/bacalhau/docs/examples/data-engineering/DuckDB/index.md

 ```

+### Structure of the command

+Let's look closely at the command above:

+* `bacalhau docker run`: call to bacalhau

+* `-i bafybeiejgmdpwlfgo3dzfxfv3cn55qgnxmghyv7vcarqe3onmtzczohwaq \`: CIDs to use on the job.
+Mounts them at '/inputs' in the execution.

+* `davidgasquez/duckdb:latest`: the name and the tag of the docker image we are using

+* `/inputs`: path to input dataset

+* `duckdb -s`: exceute DuckDB

 When a job is sumbitted, Bacalhau prints out the related `job_id`.
 We store that in an environment variable so that we can reuse it later on.

 - **Job status**: You can check the status of the job using `bacalhau list`.